 Exposure to specific issues, followed by small group discussions of case studies which are chosen to illustrate particular points while exposing ambiguities that are frequently encountered in dealing with these issues.
-The issues focus on the nine areas of RCR emphasized by Office of Research Integrity (ORI).
+The issues focus on the eleven areas of RCR emphasized by the NIH.

 Does Vanderbilt provide RCR Training?

 Yes.
 If you are situated within Vanderbilt Central you should contact the Provost’s office for more detailed information regarding NSF requirements.
-If you are working in the Medical Center and are funded by the NIH, then the RCR opportunities and requirements detailed on this site apply to you.
+If you are doing research in the School of Medicine or are funded by the NIH, then the RCR opportunities and requirements detailed on this site apply to you.

 Who is required to take RCR?

-All graduate students and postdoc holders of an NRSA fellowship (F31, F32, and T32).
-Holders of K awards are also required to attend.
-Students in the Medical Scientist Training Program will satisfy their RCR requirements through specific training offered by that program.
+All graduate students and postdoc holders of an NRSA fellowship (F31, F32, and T32), all K awardees, and all trainees supported by an NIH training grant or performing NIH supported research are also required to attend.
+Students in the Medical Scientist Training Program satisfy their RCR requirements through specific training offered by that program.

 When do I have to take the RCR Training?